 B4.
 A permit by an Ethical Review Board and/or by the National Animal Experiment Board, if required by the research arrangement

 B5.
-A signed letter of commitment from the supervisor(s), who have agreed to supervise your thesis, and from the responsible professor.
-The letter can be made with this form.
+A signed letter of commitment (pdf) from the supervisor(s), who have agreed to supervise your thesis, and from the responsible professor.

 C. Additional documents to be sent by post (applicants whose previous degree is not from the University of Helsinki)